 - an inflamed mucosal lining has contrast enhancement

-> - no enhancement in the centre or majority of the sinus contents (c.f. neoplasms)
+- no enhancement in the center or in the majority of the sinus contents (cf. neoplasms)

-> Treatment and prognosis
+Treatment and prognosis

 Allergic fungal sinusitis is usually treated by local excision and steroid therapy.
 Antifungal therapy is also attempted in some cases, but results of this treatment are equivocal.
 Recurrence after surgery is not uncommon; however, the inclusion of steroid therapy significantly reduces relapse.

 - it represents a fungal colonization without hyperimmune response

 - it has the same chronic expansive features

 - sinonasal mass homogeneously hyperdense on non-contrast CT